dcmlr/kitti360_ros_player/README.md

 * **3D Semantics and Bounding Boxes**: The ranges specified in the filenames overlap in most cases (~15 frames).
 If we have the choice between two ranges we publish the one with the highest range, i.e., prefer 90-150 over 50-100 when the current frame is 95.
 * **Bounding Boxes**: static and dynamic bounding boxes are handled the same way at the moment.
 This may need to be changed.
 The custom bounding box message contains a bool that represents whether it is dynamic or static.
 * **3D Semantics**: 3d semantics are accumulated to a range of frames in KITTI360.
 If there is no pointcloud for a given frame range then we publish nothing.
+* **Backwards Simulation and RVIZ**: when going backwards in time, either by stepping or seeking, the visualization in rviz may not be correct.
+For example, when displaying the TF tree in rviz it only shows the latest transform but not the most recently published.

 ## Acknowledgements